 Juliet & Romeo is co-commissioned by Battersea Arts Centre, The Place, and Warwick Arts Centre.
 The work is funded by Arts Council England via Grants for the Arts.
 Production time supported by Lancaster Arts.
 First presented as Juliet & Romeo Live as part of First Bites at Oval House, July 2017.
 Juliet & Romeo’s 2020 tour is supported by British Council.

 Juliet & Romeo

-Lost Dog’s new show reveals the real story of Romeo and Juliet.
+With Lost Dog’s blend of dance, theatre, and comedy this duet reveals the real story of Romeo and Juliet.
 It turns out they didn’t die in a tragic misunderstanding, they grew up and lived happily ever after.

 Well, they lived at least.